 Persons Who Test Positive for COVID-19 Recommended Actions Everyone, regardless of vaccination status, previous infection or lack of symptoms.
 Stay home (PDF) for at least 5 days after start of symptoms (or after date of first positive test if no symptoms).
+Isolation can end after day 5 if fever free for the last 24 hours are symptoms are resolving .
-Isolation can end after day 5 if symptoms are not present or are resolving and a diagnostic specimen collected on Day 5 or later tests negative.
-If unable to test, choosing not to test, or testing positive on Day 5 (or later), isolation can end after Day 10 if fever-free for 24 hours without the use of fever-reducing medications.

-- If fever is present, isolation should be continued until 24 hours after fever resolves. - If symptoms, other than fever, are not resolving, continue to isolate until symptoms are resolving or until after Day 10. - Per CDPH masking guidance, infected persons should wear a well-fitting mask around others for a total of 10 days, especially in indoor settings (see masking section below for additional information).

-Antigen test preferred.
+• If unable to test, choosing not to test, or testing positive on Day 5 (or later), isolation can end after Day 5 if fever-free for 24 hours without the use of fever-reducing medications.
+If fever is present, isolation should be continued until 24 hours after fever resolves.
+If symptoms, other than fever, are not resolving, continue to isolate until symptoms are resolving or until after Day 10. • Per CDPH masking guidance, infected persons should wear a well-fitting mask around others for a total of 10 days, persons may remove their mask sooner than Day 10 with two sequential negative tests one day apart Antigen test preferred.